OWASP/wrongsecrets/README.md

 ## Docker on macOS with M1 and Colima (Experimental!)

-NOTE: Colima support is experimental.
+NOTE: We do not officially support Colima, as we can tell that Github runners have loads of issues with it.

-Using [Colima](https://github.com/abiosoft/colima) (version 0.5.2 when written) you your macOS with Apple Silicon M1 to run Docker image `jeroenwillemsen/wrongsecrets` you try one of:
+If you cannot switch to Docker Desktop/Podman and you want to use Colima with Apple Silicon M1 to run Docker image `jeroenwillemsen/wrongsecrets` you try one of:

 - switch off Colima